 Factors that can increase the risk of kidney cancer include:

-Obesity.
-People who are obese have a higher risk of kidney cancer than people who are considered average weight.
+- Obesity.
+People who are obese have a higher risk of kidney cancer than people who are considered to have a healthy weight.

 Taking steps to improve your health may help reduce your risk of kidney cancer.
 To reduce your risk, try to: